Tag Archives: Uppsala

 About the employment

-The employment is a temporary position of two years according to central collective agreement.
-Full time position.
-Starting date 15-01-2024 or as agreed.
-Placement: Uppsala
+The employment is a temporary position according to the Higher Education Ordinance chapter 5 § 7.
+Scope of employment 100 %.
+Starting date 19 August 2024 or as agreed.
+Placement: Uppsala.

 Are you considering moving to Sweden to work at Uppsala University?
 Find out more about what it´s like to work and live in Sweden.